+Abstract

 The order reduction technique (ORT) is an iterative method of solution of higher order differential equations.
 It consists of treating the higher order terms perturbatively so that the lower order in the order reduction must be chosen according to which regime of solution the method is going to reproduce.
 In some cases, the presence of solutions that do not have physical behavior is observed, mainly associated with particularly higher order differential equations.
-Fortunately, as it is known in the literature, the order reduction method presents fewer solutions, and with that, one of the intentions of the technique is to make it easier to select the solutions which present a good physical behavior.
+Nonetheless, as it is known in the literature, the order reduction method presents a smaller number of solutions, and with that, one of the intentions of the technique is to make it easier to select the solutions that present good physical behavior.
 However, it must be emphasized that one disadvantage of the method is that there could be some physical solutions that the order reduction will not detect.

 The ORT is applied to the following cases: